rasp0wn/PiFare/README.md

 # 💳 About PiFare
 PiFare is a Raspberry Pi tool for reading Mifare classic 1k cards with a RC522 module via SPI.
-This project is for fun and for learn RFID related things.
+This project is for fun and for learning RFID related things.

-PiFare is based on these projects (I have changed the prints for working with Python3):
+PiFare is based on these projects (I have changed the "print" statements to make them work with Python3):

 * MFRC522-python: https://github.com/mxgxw/MFRC522-python (using it for reading with the RC522 module)
-* SPI-Py: https://github.com/lthiery/SPI-Py (using commit 8cce26b9ee6e69eb041e9d5665944b88688fca68 to prevent some errors)
+* SPI-Py: https://github.com/lthiery/SPI-Py (using commit 8cce26b9ee6e69eb041e9d5665944b88688fca68 as the last commit does not seem to work)

 # 📝Installation

-1. First, you need to enable SPI in the Raspberry pi: https://pimylifeup.com/raspberry-pi-spi/
+1. First, you need to enable SPI interface in the Raspberry pi: https://pimylifeup.com/raspberry-pi-spi/

 ```
 sudo raspi-config